rmoyano/sshforeveryone/chapter2.md

 ```

 ##Microsoft Windows
-The most famous and widely used SSH client for Windows is Putty.
+The most famous and widely used SSH client for Windows is PuTTY.
 PuTTY is a free implementation of SSH and
 Telnet for Windows.

 ###Steps: